project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/112-kirsty-saddler-using-the-power-of-storytelling-and-marketing-to-disrupt-the-agri-food-world.md

 ---
-title: 112 Kirsty Saddler, using the power of storytelling and marketing to disrupt the agri food world
+title: 112 Kirsty Saddler Using The Power Of Storytelling And Marketing To Disrupt The Agri Food World
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-04-13)